First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 -> conversational output / app UI / provider portal

 This can still be agentic in the product sense.
 The system may monitor, ask follow-up questions, coordinate workflows, prepare documentation, and pull data from fixed integrations such as glucometers, CGMs, EHR/EMR systems, provider databases, speech services, and, in patent claims, pharmacy or other workflow APIs.
-But the evidence supports fixed tools and services, not an LLM freely choosing arbitrary tools, browsing, diagnosing, and replanning treatment strategy.
+But the older 510(k) supports fixed tools and services, not an LLM freely choosing arbitrary tools, browsing, diagnosing, and replanning treatment strategy.

 The safety problem changes accordingly.
 If the clinical engine is deterministic, the highest-risk LLM boundary is not "Will the model invent an insulin dose?"
 It is "Will the model extract and route the right facts?"
-A misunderstood meal, missed hypoglycemia symptom, wrong unit, incorrect adherence value, or overconfident free-text summary can corrupt a downstream deterministic engine.
-The engineering burden shifts toward confirmation flows, schema validation, unit normalization, audit trails, exception handling, and escalation when patient input is ambiguous or outside protocol.

 The public 2024 reporting said UpDoc used multiple LLM providers, including GPT-4 through Azure OpenAI, Google Cloud MedLM, and Vertex AI.
 The FDA public record, however, does not identify a foundation model, prompt stack, temperature, top-p, model version, runtime orchestration pattern, validation harness, or prompt/configuration management system.